GoogleCloudPlatform/bank-of-anthos/kubernetes-manifests-asm/asm-examples/README.md

 Before performing any of the steps documented below - you should perform the standard deployment using the [provided ASM Manifests](../).

+The below commands should be executed from this directory.

 ### 1 - Fault Injection
 First - we will experiment with the [Fault Injection capability](https://istio.io/latest/docs/tasks/traffic-management/fault-injection/) of Anthos Service Mesh and inject some faults into the [frontend](../../src/frontend) service.